rob-ng15/Silice-Playground/FOMU/README.md

         vtcs
         ( move to 8 1, output 5 digit timer )
         8 1 vtxy timer@ dup 5 u.r# space ." seconds "
-        rgb! rgb@
+        led! led@
         ( output 3 digit binary )
-        3 u.r space ."
-RGB LED"
+        8 u.r space ."
+LEDs"
         8000 0 do loop
     loop
-    cr 0 rgb! base ! ;
+    cr 0 led! base ! ;
 ```

 This code defines 3 new Forth words:

 * `vtcs` which clears the terminal ( sends ESC [ 2 J )
 * `vtxy` moves the cursor to the position defined by the top two locations on the stack, `8 1 vtxy` moves the cursor to line 1 column 8 ( sends ESC [ 1 ; 8 H )
-* `rgbtest` Loops, clears the screen then displays the number of seconds elapsed whilst changing the RGB LED to the lower 3 bits of the timers, and then displaying the binary (`2 base !` changes to binary) status of the RGB LED.
+* `ledtest` Loops, clears the screen then displays the number of seconds elapsed whilst changing the RGB LED to the lower 3 bits of the timers, and then displaying the binary (`2 base !` changes to binary) status of the RGB LED.
 Finally turning off the RGB LED.

-Start the test with `rgbtest`.
+Start the test with `ledtest`.

 ![j1eforth in Silice on FOMU](j1eforth.png)